-Rome is a wonderful city that has plenty to offer all kinds of visitors, including people who are food fans.
+There are few cities in the world that can match Rome for foodies.
+Rome has plenty to offer all kinds of visitors, but if you are a food fans this is a must-visit place.
 If you are planning a visit to the city, we strongly suggest that you add a few of the ideas below to your itinerary.

 Combining a walk with tasting local dishes is a fantastic way to see the city and enjoy some tasty food.
 We can tell you from experience that the best way to do it, by far, is to go on a guided tour.

 Fortunately, Rome offers some excellent food tours.
 We can highly recommend the tours given by Walks of Italy.
 The guides will lead you to the best bites Rome has to offer and then round it off with a mini authentic pizza making class.
 Molto bene!

 Booking yourself one of these tours during your first few days in the city is a particularly good idea.
 Walking around the city is an excellent way for you to get your bearings at an early stage.